workbuoy/workbuoy-suite/docs/usage.md

 ## Admin & Debugging

 - Clear usage during tests with `DELETE FROM "FeatureUsage";`
-- The DB-backed implementation lives in `src/telemetry/usageSignals.db.ts`.
+- The shared router and stores live in `packages/backend-telemetry`.
-- In-memory fallback remains in `src/telemetry/usageSignals.ts` for `FF_PERSISTENCE=false` runs.
+- Legacy shims remain in `src/telemetry/*` and are marked `@deprecated`.